iamtimleonard/iamtimleonard/README.md

 I am a full stack engineer at [epoxy.ai](epoxy.ai), where I help create personalization tools for sports betting operators.
 Feel free to look around at my public repos.

-osme is my current project.
-It will be a perfume library and tracker for users to keep track of what scents they wear and own.
-My wife is a UX magician and she created the original designs for the app as part of her bootcamp work.
-It has a long way to go but it will eventually include social features and image recognition.
+I'm currently solving the [cryptopals](https://cryptopals.com/) challenges using [Go](https://github.com/iamtimleonard/cryptopals) and blogging about it on my portfolio.
+I'm also working on a data visualization project using Next.js and D3 to explore how music venues have changed over time in my home city of Philadelphia.
+You can take it for a spin [here](https://venue-project-beryl.vercel.app/).
+Let me know if you have an feature requests!

-My portfolio project is mostly a sort of public playground for me to try out different frontend ideas.
+My portfolio project is mostly a public playground for me to try out different frontend ideas.
 My most recent experiment was the neon lettering with glowing animation.